The Cambridge EMBA & the Global EMBA

 Practical, relevant learning

-The Cambridge Executive MBA programme sets high academic standards.
+The Executive MBA programmes set high academic standards.
 At the same time, our faculty takes a hands-on approach to management issues.
 We invite business leaders and thinkers into the programme to work with participants on real-world issues.

 To accommodate all learning styles, we offer a range of approaches including: